Documentary Australia

 Director

-James is an experienced finance professional with significant experience in finance, strategy and corporate development in the consumer products and media industries.
-Currently with Wesfarmers, James has previously held CFO positions for Sara Lee Corporation’s Australia and New Zealand business, Valspar Australia and New Zealand, and Pinnacle Bakeries.
+James Logie-Smith is an experienced finance professional with significant experience in finance, strategy and corporate development in the digital, consumer products and media industries.
+Currently with Coates Group, James has previously held CFO positions for Sara Lee Corporation’s Australia and New Zealand business, Valspar Australia and New Zealand, and Pinnacle Bakeries.
 James has contributed to several non-profit arts organisations in an advisory capacity in both Sydney and Chicago.
 James holds an MBA from Kellogg Business School at Northwestern University, has completed the Australian Institute of Company Directors course and is a member of the Australian Institute of Chartered Accountants.

 Director